Alien: The Illustrated Story: Plot

 The plot of the graphic novel follows that of the theatrical film, with minor differences.

+One reviewer praised Archie Goodwin's script adaptation, which he felt improved on some flaws in the film: "Goodwin ... seems to get more into the class divisions on board the Nostromo between Ripley and Parker....
+[T]he characters are a bit more fleshed out...."

+A few scenes that were cut from the final film made it into the comic, as described by artist Walt Simonson:

 Reception

 Sales

-The book was a major success and appeared on the New York Times Mass Market bestseller list (the first comic to ever do so) for eight weeks between July and September 1979, reaching as high as number seven on the list.
-The book was featured on the list decades before the graphic novel-specific list was created for the New York Times.
-The book was a rare high-seller for the comic industry in the year 1979 since sales were very down at that point.
-Of the success of the book artist Walter Simonson expressed that he did not deserve much of the credit he had been given, stating "it was Alien.
+The book was a major success and appeared on The New York Times Mass Market bestseller list — the first comic to ever do so — for eight weeks between July and September 1979, reaching as high as number seven on the list.
+(The book was featured on the list decades before the graphic novel-specific list was created for the New York Times.)
+The book was a rare high-seller for the American comics industry in the year 1979 since sales were very down at that point.
+Of the success of the book, artist Walter Simonson downplayed his contributions, stating, "It was Alien.
 Anybody could have done it and [made it a best-seller]."

 Critical response

 The New York Times' review of the book called it "an eye-filling and vibrant graphic portrayal of the gripping and fantastic tale that is Alien."
 Frank Plowright of The Slings & Arrows Comic Guide expressed that the book remains Heavy Metal's best home-grown work.

 Comics writer Warren Ellis named Alien: The Illustrated Story as "the single best adaptation of film into comics ever," calling it "a stunning piece of work, hugely progressive and innovative."

 Comic Book Resources (CBR) covered the re-issued edition of the book in a number of articles.
 Timothy Callahan's review included this analysis: "Archie Goodwin and Walt Simonson crafted a little near-perfect slice of cinema in graphic novel form back in 1979, and they did it by using all the tricks at their disposal."
 In a detailed analysis of Simonson's art, Greg Burgas characterized Alien: The Illustrated Story as "a really nice book on its own, in some ways better than the movie."
 And in his rundown of the 15 best Xenomorph comics, Michael Holland of CBR listed Alien: The Illustrated Story as #3, calling it a "must-read" and calling out the few scenes that showed events from the film from a different perspective.